Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

 The double arrow over $d$ indicates that it acts as a total derivative on the boundary condition changing operators to the left and right.
 The final expression is a well-defined state for any marginal deformation.
 This leads us to modify the pure gauge ansatz by writing

 This leads to the expression

 where

 This is the form of the solution found by Kiermaier and Okawa \cite{KO}, and is defined for arbitrary marginal deformations.
 It is amusing to note the appearance of a translation operator which formally shifts the marginal coupling constant in the direction of the $SL(2,\mathbb{R})$ vacuum.
-Restoring the explicit dependence of the boundary condition changing operators on the marginal parameter, we can formally write